 Great contributions by collectors world-wide – Thank you

 Initially the material came from our own collections.
 Later on there were large contributions from collectors world-wide.
 In arbitrary sequence: Michel Viredaz – the electric clock slave collection and many other photos and documentation, James Kelly – great supporter of the ClockDoc initiative and contributor of thousands of photo’s, David Read – articles on Thomas Mercer and Paul Garnier, Eddy Odell – great contributions of a.o. early clocks (like Ritchie), Frank Dunkel – clock restoration reports of various electric clocks and many photos from his own collection, Nick Maag – digitized documentation on the Swiss Magneta clocks, Agustí Tantdetemps – high quality photos of interesting electric and electronic clocks.
 John Hubert – contributed a huge amount of documentation material with his excellent “Notes collated on…..”, great overviews on the majority of British electric clock makers.
 Ted Bosschieter – contributes his unique animations of electric clocks (CD available from him).
-Gijs Veraart – many high quality photos out of his vast photo collection, also checking and re-organizing the on-line material.
-Peter Smith from Horologix who made his great restoration stories of Bulle and Eureka clocks available to us.
+Gijs Veraart – photographed many clocks with high quality photos, also checking and re-organizing the on-line material.
+Peter Smith from Horologix who made his restoration stories of Bulle and Eureka clocks available to us.

 Copyright – Most of the material on the site was contributed by the electric clock community world-wide.
 We seriously do our best to find the right owners and get their permission for publication but we may not always succeed.
 If you do find copyrighted material do let us know and we will take immediate action.

 We also ask you as a contributor to only send your own material or material of which you are certain that it is not copyrighted.
 Thank you.